poppinss/indicative-compiler/docs/classes/indicative_compiler.collector.md

 ▸ **setError**(pointer: *`string`*, rule: *`ParsedRule`*, message?: *`Message`*): `void`

-Consumes an error for a given data pointer and rule.
+Passes error to the error formatter for a given field and rule.
+Also when the message is undefined, it will create a generic message.

 **Parameters:**